Learn more about SAN!

 Peggy Simons, Relay Graduate School of Education

 WCET (WICHE Cooperative for Educational Technologies)

 WCET (WICHE Cooperative for Educational Technologies) is the leader in the practice, policy, & advocacy of technology-enhanced learning in higher education.
 WCET is a national, member-driven, non-profit which brings together colleges, universities, higher education organizations, and companies to collectively improve the quality and reach of technology-enhanced learning programs.
 WCET was founded by WICHE (Western Interstate Commission for Higher Education) to meet a growing need to integrate distance learning and educational technology into the academic services of higher education institutions in the western region.
-The WCET membership is a critical part of WCET|SAN.
-WCET, an established organization for 30 years, provides information on relevant topic areas that are critical for compliance staff to engage in meaningful dialogue at the institution to develop institutionally unified compliance strategies.
+The WCET membership is a critical part of SAN.
+WCET, an established organization for more than 30 years, provides information on relevant topic areas that are critical for compliance staff to engage in meaningful dialogue at the institution to develop institutionally unified compliance strategies.
 We invite you to learn more about membership and consider joining.

 WICHE (Western Interstate Commission for Higher Education)

 Created in 1953, WICHE (Western Interstate Commission for Higher Education)is one of four regional U.S. interstate compacts.
 This dynamic federal compact, composed of 16 Western states and territories, maintains a diverse portfolio of programs and priorities that help students pursue higher education affordably and conveniently, accelerate region-wide sharing of ideas and resources, provide expert research and policy guidance, and prepare universities, colleges, and communities for social, economic and technological change.
 WICHE was a leader in establishing the State Authorization Reciprocity Agreement (SARA).
-WICHE maintains four departments: Mental Health Program, Policy Analysis and Research, Programs and Services, and WCET.
+WICHE maintains four divisions: Mental Health Program, Policy Analysis and Research, Programs and Services, and WCET.
 Learn more at wiche.edu.